Onto-DESIDE-VSE/patomat2/README.md

 The examples need to be set in the `.env` file or written directly into the `docker-compose.yml` file.

-Deployment process is thus as follows:
+The deployment process is thus as follows:

 1. Download/copy the `docker-compose.yml` file and the `nginx` directory.
 2. Create the `.env` file and configure the aforementioned parameters as necessary.